Page Content

 Pediatric Neuropsychology

-Rotations in pediatric neuropsychology are tailored to the fellow’s level of experience and interests, and thus range from primarily observation-based experiences to conducting brief psychosocial interviews and contributing to testing reports and feedback sessions.
-Opportunities exist to engage with the pediatric neuropsychology service through three main areas of practice: (1) assessment of current functioning in children with complex medical presentations (traumatic brain injury, seizure disorder, brain tumors, etc.) on referral from medical specialties, (2) evaluation for developmental concerns (autism spectrum disorder, pragmatic communication disorder, etc.) in young and school-aged children presenting to the Dana Clinic (a multidisciplinary team comprised of pediatric neuropsychology, developmental and behavioral pediatrics, and speech and language clinicians), and (3) assessment of developmental disabilities, learning issues, and social-emotional functioning in children followed in the multidisciplinary Craniofacial Clinic.
+Rotations in pediatric neuropsychology are tailored to the fellow’s level of experience and interests and thus range from primarily observation-based experiences to conducting clinical interviews and contributing to testing reports and feedback sessions.
+Opportunities exist to engage with the pediatric neuropsychology service through three main areas of practice: (1) assessment of current functioning in children with complex medical presentations (traumatic brain injury, seizure disorder, brain tumors, etc.) on referral from medical specialties, (2) evaluation for developmental concerns (autism spectrum disorder, intellectual disability, extreme prematurity, etc.) in young and school-aged children presenting to Developmental Behavioral Pediatrics (a multidisciplinary team comprised of pediatric neuropsychology, developmental-behavioral pediatrics, speech pathology, audiology, social work, and nursing), and (3) assessment of developmental disabilities, learning issues, and social-emotional functioning in children followed in the multidisciplinary Craniofacial Clinic.

 Consistent with postdoctoral specialty training, fellows’ training plans include at least 90 percent of activities within the clinical child/pediatric psychology specialty, with up to 10 percent time afforded for exposure to pediatric neuropsychology, adult health psychology, and other areas (e.g., Sleep Medicine, Transgender and Intersex Clinic, etc.).